 According to Fontbonne University policy, violation of academic integrity includes, but is not limited to, any act of cheating, plagiarism, fabrication, and dissimulation and any act of aiding and abetting academic dishonesty.
 For complete definitions of these terms, please click here.

 For more information about issues related to academic integrity and plagiarism, please check the Center's schedule for workshops and seminars dedicated to this topic.

 You may also want to check out these Internet sites:

 - Tom Rocklin, from the University of Iowa, believes that violations of academic integrity often reflect an adversarial relationship between the student and the instructor, and that the student has not been "brought into" the goals for a course.
 He providees some ideas for helping students see the value of meaningful assignments and to help them discover that cheating doesn't help them achieve their goals.
 For more information about our shared concerns and some hints to address the problem, check out his article "What's a Professor To Do?"

 - Students and faculty often have different ideas about what constitutes plagiarism.
 To help your students understand, you may wish to refer them to www.plagiarism.org, a site sponsored by TurnItIn.com.

 - This site defines plagiarism and offers students guidance on how to avoid any type of intentional or inadvertent plagiarism.
 There are also hints for teachers on how to write assignments that deter the temptation to plagiarize.

 - Think you know how to correctly cite material?
-Try this quiz from the University of Maryland, or assign it to your students!
+Share this information from University of Maryland with your students!

 - Check out this article on Teaching Academic Honesty in the Classroom from Academic Impression (Aug 19th 2010)